PL-17

-The PL-17 (NATO reporting name: CH-AA-12 Auger) or PL-20 is an active radar-guided beyond-visual-range air-to-air missile developed by the People's Republic of China for the People's Liberation Army Air Force (PLAAF).
-The missile has a claimed range of more than 400 km and is intended to target high value airborne assets (HVAA) such as tanker and early warning and control (AEW&C) aircraft.
+The PL-17 (NATO reporting name: CH-AA-12 Auger) or PL-20 is an active radar-guided very-long-range air-to-air missile developed by the People's Republic of China for the People's Liberation Army Air Force (PLAAF).
+The missile has a claimed range of around 400 km and is intended to target high value airborne assets (HVAA) such as tanker and early warning and control (AEW&C) aircraft.

 History and development

-The missile was tested on a Shenyang J-16 fighter in 2016, and can also be deployed on Chinese imported Su-30MKK and Su-35 fighters.
-It's understood that PL-17 is a separate development from the ramjet-powered PL-21 (PL-XX).
-In October 2022, Chinese state media reported that the PL-17 entered PLAAF service.
+The missile was first identified on a Shenyang J-16 fighter in 2016, it was fired in November, and can also be deployed on Chinese imported Su-30MKK and Su-35 fighters.
+It is understood that PL-17 is a separate development from the ramjet-powered PL-21 (PL-XX).
+PL-17 may have entered PLAAF service in 2024.

 Design

 PL-17 is much larger than other long-range air-to-air missiles, at 6 m long (whereas PL-15, AIM-120 are measured around 4 m long), which contains more solid fuel.
 The extended length makes the missile unfit for the internal weapons bay of the Chengdu J-20.
-During the flight, PL-17 would rely on inertial guidance, satellite navigation, and data-link to track targets.
-During the terminal phase, the missile would turn on its multimode seeker with both active radar and passive sensors.
-The missile features a low-drag profile, and maneuverability is provided by four small control fins and thrust-vectoring engines.
-The missile is powered by a dual pulse rocket motor and flies in lofted launch trajectory to achieve the reported range between 300-500 km by various media, or 400 km class by Royal United Services Institute with a top speed in excess of Mach 4.
+During the flight, PL-17 would rely on inertial guidance and satellite navigation to track targets.
+During the terminal phase, the missile would turn on its multimodal seeker with both active radar and passive sensors.
+The sensors include, reportedly, a miniature active electronically scanned array (AESA) radar for tracking, passive anti-radiation seeker for locating radar-equipped targets, and a possible optical window feautring an additional infrared seeker as supplement.

+The missile body features a low-drag profile, and maneuverability is provided by four small control fins and thrust-vectoring engines.
+Estimates for its maximum operational range may vary, but the widely reported figure is ~400 km.
+The missile is powered by a dual pulse rocket motor and flies in lofted launch trajectory to achieve the reported range of 400 km class, according to the Royal United Services Institute.
+It has a top speed in excess of Mach 4.